9.7.4 PRE-SEIZURE PLANNING

 1. Section 1203(b)(1) of the IRS Restructuring and Reform Act of 1998, P.L.
 105-206, establishes a number of actions which, if committed by IRS employees in the course of their official duties, will require termination of employment.
 Section 1203(b)(1) prohibits "willful failure to obtain the required approval signatures on documents authorizing the seizure of a taxpayer's home, personal belongings, or business assets. " While the legislative history of the Restructuring and Reform Act suggests that this provision was primarily meant to apply to collection activities, it is considered to apply to CI seizures for evidentiary and forfeiture purposes.

-3. Prior to the seizure of any property, both for 26 USC §7301 and 7302 seizures, and seizures under 18 USC §981 and 982, an Enforcement Action Review Form must be prepared and the required approval signatures obtained.
-The Enforcement Action Review Form is located in Document Manager.
+3. Prior to the seizure of any property, both for 26 USC 7301 and 7302 seizures, and seizures under 18 USC 981 and 982, Form 13739 IRS CI Operation Authorization and Form 13739-A IRS CI Operational Plan must be prepared and the required approval signatures obtained.
+These forms are located on SharePoint/Unified Checklist/Enforcement Action Checklists.

-4. The Risk Assessment Guide and Post Enforcement Operation Summary Form may also be required in an enforcement operation involving the seizure of property depending on the nature of the action and the local field office policy.
-These documents are also located in Document Manager.
+4. Post Enforcement Operation Summary Form may also be required in an enforcement operation involving the seizure of property depending on the nature of the action and the local field office policy.
+This document is also located on SharePoint/Unified Checklist/Enforcement Action Checklists.

 SPECIAL AGENT LIABILITY IN SEIZURE CASES